Axeia/PoGoMasterFile2DB/readme.md

 ## How to install
 1) Just unzip in the root of a host folder of your server that runs PHP7+
 2) Ensure static/assets/data has write permissions
-3) Visit the URL of your host
+3) Visit the URL of your host (first page load might take a while as it will download the gamemaster.json and list of image files*)

+*Just the listing of the files, not the actual image files.

 ## WebKit browsers are super slow loading index.php